Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 ## Week9 (10/19 - 10/26)

+Last week felt like navigating an obstacle course, but we managed to complete our group project.
+Finally decided on a name - we called it the 'Rescue Ring.'
+It required some rapid-fire problem-solving and true grit, but we submitted just in the nick of time.
+It's during these rollercoaster moments that a team really gets together.
+I’m so grateful for the hard work and smarts everyone brought to the table — it was a fantastic group to be part of.

+On a side note, during one of Peter’s lectures, I noticed a classmate who sat next to me, Junjie, seemed to be grappling with the new concepts.
+I took a moment to clarify things, which helped her catch up and simultaneously solidified my own understanding.

+An intriguing thought hit me post-lecture: I’m now pondering over a personal project, employing AI I'm developing to convey a significant message to my parents (creating a mini-me that would help me come out to them).
+It’s an independent endeavor, yet the thought of merging my personal narrative with technology is quite thrilling.
+I think the next project is going to be so much fun!

+Now we’ve shifted into a quieter week, which feels like a much-needed interlude.
+It's giving us some space to unwind and refocus, a chance to refresh our minds and stimulate our creativity for what comes next.
+Many thanks to the TDF instructional team.

+Here's a link to the presentation video: [Rescue Ring](https://youtu.be/FSZ16t8Mt8I)

+### Speculations:

+Moving forward, I anticipate the convergence of personal storytelling with technology becoming a more prominent theme in design.
+Tools like ZeroWidth will likely gain importance, not only for their technical applications but for their potential in personal expression.
+As for my personal journey, I am excited at the prospect of exploring how these tools can enhance communication and self-expression.
+I anticipate that my exploration into ZeroWidth will not just be a learning experience but a stepping stone to incorporating more of my personal narrative into my design work.

 ## Week 8 (10/12 - 10/19)

 I received a haptic controller from Jeff this week and soldered (for the first time).
 I had some trouble flashing my code to get the vibrating motor working, so I renamed the device from 'Enigmatic Photon 2 / P2s' (which was apparently too long and caused issues), to just 'Enigmatic' such that it was easier to work with.
 ![image](https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/d9329e0a-8279-4771-ba92-670e45187acc)